Zou Yuan: Campaigns and death

-Zou Yuan is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Zou Yuan is appointed as a commander of the Liangshan infantry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Qingxi County (清溪縣; present-day Chun'an County, Zhejiang) in the campaign against Fang La's rebel forces, Zou Yuan is trampled to death by the enemy's cavalry.
+During the final campaign against Fang La's rebel forces, Zou Yuan is assigned to attack Qingxi County (清溪縣; present-day Chun'an County, Zhejiang).
+In the midst of battle, he is knocked down and trampled to death by enemy cavalry.